Anupam1707/datasense/README.md

   <head></head>
   <body>
     <h1>Meal Metrics</h1>
-    <p>The purpose of this project is to develop a Python app that can analyze the sales data of the food industry, stored in Google Sheets.
-The app provides both visual and numeric analysis of the data and offers a GUI interface for users to access and analyze the data directly from Google Sheets without any delays.</p>
+    <p>The purpose of this project is to develop a Python app that can analyze the sales data of the food industry, stored in Remote Database.
+The app provides both visual and numeric analysis of the data and offers a GUI interface for users to access and analyze the data directly from Remote Database without any delays.</p>
     <h2><b>Libraries and APIs Used</b></h2>
     <ul>
       <li>oauth2client module to authorize the user to the Google Database</li>
       <li>Google Drive API and Google Sheets API to create a link between the user and the Google Sheet</li>
-      <li>gspread module to access the sales data from the Google Sheets</li>
+      <li>gspread module to access the sales data from the Remote Database</li>
       <li>NumPy to perform numerical analysis on the data</li>
       <li>Matplotlib to create graphs and visualizations of the data</li>
       <li>requests library, Python Image Library (PIL), and Input/Output(io) library for GUI enhancement and data handling.</li>
     </ul>
     <h2><b>Features Offered</b></h2>
     <ol>
-      <li>GUI interface for accessing and analyzing sales data: Users can access the sales data directly from Google Sheets through a GUI interface, and choose between visual or numeric analysis of the data.</li>
+      <li>GUI interface for accessing and analyzing sales data: Users can access the sales data directly from Remote Database through a GUI interface, and choose between visual or numeric analysis of the data.</li>
       <li>Visual analysis of sales data: The app uses Matplotlib to create graphs and visualizations of the sales data, such as bar charts, histograms, etc according to the parameters selected by the user.</li>
       <li>Numeric analysis of sales data: The app uses NumPy to perform numerical analysis of the sales data, such as calculating the mean, median, mode, or standard deviation of the data.</li>
       <li>AI-Based Suggestions of Analysis: The app is integrated with AI to provide suggestions based on the analysis of the sales data to enhance production and sales.</li>